 Account types

-In addition to regular trading accounts, some platforms allow you to open registered accounts such as RRSPs and TFSAs.
-These accounts provide tax advantages for your investments, so check whether they’re available before choosing a brokerage account.
+In addition to regular trading accounts, some platforms allow you to open registered accounts, such as RRSPs and TFSAs.
+These accounts provide tax advantages for your investments, so check if they’re available before choosing a brokerage account.

 Fees

-Though you may be able to trade some stocks and ETFs commission-free, the broker you choose will still need a way to make money.
-Check the pricing schedule for details such as brokerage fees on foreign stocks, trading fees for other asset types, annual account fees, withdrawal fees and foreign exchange fees.
+Although you may be able to trade some stocks and ETFs commission-free, the broker you choose will still need a way to make money.
+Check the pricing schedule for details like brokerage fees on foreign stocks, trading fees for other asset types, annual account fees, withdrawal fees and foreign exchange fees.

 Ease of use

 The best low-cost online trading platform for you will be user-friendly.
 Stock trading can be a little overwhelming for new investors, so it’s important to find a streamlined platform that makes it quick and easy to get started.
-That includes the provider’s mobile app, so check some reviews in the App Store and on Google Play to make sure it’s user-friendly.
+That includes the provider’s mobile app, so check reviews in the App Store and on Google Play to make sure the app is user-friendly.

 Research and analysis